SDPoplar/MeteorStreet/README.md

 ## What is 'mxs'
 mxs is short for Meteor X Street
-The idea of MeteorStreet's name is from 'Hunter X Hunter', so I put a 'x' between 'ms' to make it different from Microsoft
+The idea of MeteorStreet's name is from 'Hunter X Hunter', so I put an 'x' between 'ms' to make it different from Microsoft